-A new problem crose from the fact that the retrial was carried out by a different Magistrate.
-The explanation for this may be found in the departure of the then Chief Magistrate to private practice.
+A new problem arose from the fact that the retrial was carried out by a different Magistrate.
+The explanation for this may be found in the departure of the then Chief Magistrate to start private practice.
 The Magistrate might have found the situation ripe for taking up this case for pecuniary interests rather than for purposes of administering justice and this came out when the Chief Magistrate was reprimanding him for this judicial interference.
-This was the time when the country had emerged from amin's dictatorship.
+This was the time when the country had emerged from Amin's dictatorship.
 There was some anarchy in the country.
-In this retrial, the piaintiff lost the case with costs.
+In this retrial, the plaintiff lost the case with costs.
 The trial court ordered the Court Brokers to attach and auction the judgment debtor's property comprising of two cows to pay the defendant Shs.
 25,182/=.
-The plaintiff appealed to the Chief Magistrate's court.21 This however did not prevent the Court Brokers from executing the Court Warrant.
+The plaintiff appealed to the Chief Magistrate's court.23 This however did not prevent the Court Brokers from executing the Court Warrant.
 While the appeal was awaiting hearing, the Court Brokers attached the appellant's banana plantation and sold it.

-In his judgment on November 24, 1983, the appellate Court pointed out illegalities and problems with this retrial.
-He quashed the judgment and reprimanded the trial Magistrate: "Either Mr. Kasigaire does not understand simple English or he does not care for orders. ...
-A retrial conducted by a magistrate, not named by the appellate court to do the jub is a nullity in law."
-The Court questioned why Kasigaire assessed costs to the sum of Shs.
+In its judgment on November 24, 1983, the appellate Court pointed out illegalities and problems with this retrial.
+The Chief Magistrate quashed the judgment and reprimanded the trial Magistrate: "Either Mr. Kasigaire does not understand simple English or he does not care for orders. ...
+A retrial conducted by a magistrate, not named by the appellate court to do the job is a nullity in law."
+Court questioned why Kasigaire assessed costs to the sum of Shs.
 25,182/= whereas the appellate court had ordered the parties to meet their own costs.
-The Court wondered why he ordered immediate attachment and sale of the two cows of the appellant but instead changed and sold his banana plantation.
+Court wondered why he ordered immediate attachment and sale of the two cows of the appellant but instead changed and sold his banana plantation.
 The Chief Magistrate had suspended the Court Broker over this issue until when he returned the banana plantation to the plaintiff.
 He had also summoned Kasigaire to the Chief Magistrate's Chambers to quiz him over this malpractice.
-The Court therefore allowed the appeal with costs in the sum of Shs.
-5,000/=.
-He ordered a retrial by another Grade II Magistrate on 16 January 1984.
-Court then exposed the fraudulence through taxing of the bill of costs.
+He therefore allowed the appeal with costs in the sum of Shs.